 Community support is crucial to the future of a safe, skilled and sustainable industry.

-CTF raises awareness in the community by funding awards and events, sponsoring activities and encouraging excellence in training.
+CTF raises awareness in the community by funding awards and events, sponsoring activities (like the PFL Colts footy team) and encouraging excellence in training.

 We conduct regular, extensive research into the WA building and construction industry and have a number of resources available for your benefit.